GitMoDu/IFilter/README.md

 # IFilter

-A collection of, Arduino compatible, signal processing filters, collections and process task to update values.
+A collection of, Arduino compatible, integer-only signal processing filters.

-Input/Output is 16 bit wide [ 0 : 65535].
+Extra process task to update values using common interface.

-FilterGroup - Template class to generate a filter collection, which is added one by one in setup/runtime.
+Templates and filters are provided in 8, 16 and 32 bit unsigned integers.

-FilterProcess - Useful to scheduled asynchronous filter step updating, for a FilterGroup.
+IFilterStepperTask - Useful for scheduled filter step.

 IFilter - Common interface to all filters and base class for new filters.